 Nowadays, everyone has a cell phone and most everyone sends text messages while driving.
 So what happens if you hit someone while texting and driving?
 We all know how serious it can be and what happens if you hit someone while texting and driving is not good for the perpetrator.
 We have all seen cars weaving while going down a straight road.
 Most of these “weavers” are texting and driving (sending text messages or reading text messages or any of a number of things drivers may do on their cell phones).

 According to the NHTSA, distracted driving is the No. 1 cause of car accidents in the United States.
 Texting and Driving is probably also the No. 1 issue of distracted driving.
 Of course, “distracted driving” can be looking at a business as you drive by, eating, putting on makeup, looking at another driver, using the technology in your car like the radio, navigation, and other controls.
 So, what happens if you hit someone while texting and driving is a major concern in today’s world of increasing technology.

-No handheld cellphone use: 20 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands prohibit all drivers from using hand-held cellphones while driving.
+No hand-held cellphone use: 25 states, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands prohibit all drivers from using hand-held cellphones while driving.

-Teen use:38 states and Washington D.C. prohibit all cell phone use by novice teen drivers.
+Teen use: 36 states and Washington D.C. prohibit all cell phone use by novice teen drivers.

 Colorado: In Colorado, no one is allowed to text and drive.
 However, we know that this law is broken everyday.
 In Colorado, a driver can hold their cell phone in their hand for phone calls.
 However, drivers younger than 18 (teenagers) are not allowed to drive at all while using a cellphone.
 For Teens, cell phones are totally prohibited while driving.